SwamySaxena/Java-Coding/README.md

 # Java-Coding
-This is where I put codes I write in java for practice
+This is where I put codes I write in java for practice.

+This repository was made on 27th jan 2022.

+I intend to add atleast 2-3 files a week.